rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_LN_W1.md

 - The key characteristic is that the kernels themselves do not share memory or state, but communicate via messages.

 ## 3.5 Bootstrap

+**Bootstrapping**, or more commonly these day simply **booting**, is the process of starting the operating system when the machine is powered on or reset up to the point where it is running regular processes.

+The *boot sequence steps* are as follows:

+1. When a processor is powered on, it starts executing instructions at a fixed address in memory.
+2. The *Basic Input/Output System* (**BIOS**) starts initializing the hardware.
+3. The BIOS sets up a standard execution environment for the next program to run such that it does not need to know specifics of the system.
+4. The next program is typically the **boot loader**, and its job is to find the operating system kernel itself, load it into memory, and start executing it.
+5. The OS kernel itself, once it is entered, initializes its own data structures and creates the first processes.
+Finally, it starts this new process executing, and the system is now in regular steady state.

+## 3.6 Entering and leaving the kernel

+**Mode transfer** is the process of software execution transitioning between different hardware processor modes and one of the *most important pieces of modern OSes*.

+> Remarks:
+> - This typically involves switching between user mode and kernel mode.
+> - The key goal of user to kernel mode transfer is to protect the kernel from malicious or buggy user processes.
+> - The kernel is entered from user space as a result of processor exception: either a synchronous trap or an asynchronous fault.